Tes3awy/cisco-catalyst-center-webhooks/README.md

 - **Real-time Updates**: Display incoming notifications in a dynamically updating dashboard web page.
 - **Authentication**: Secure webhook endpoints with basic authentication.
 - **Notification Sound**: Play a sound when a new notification is received.
+- **Pagination**: Display event notifications in a paginated format.

 ## Prerequisites